gabrielegilardi/SpaceDyn/README.md

 # The Spacedyn - A toolbox for space and mobile robots

-This is a Python version of the [original Matlab code](http://www.astro.mech.tohoku.ac.jp/spacedyn/).
-Several new functions have also been added.
+This is a Python version of the [original Matlab code](http://www.astro.mech.tohoku.ac.jp/spacedyn/) from the Space Robotics Lab.
+(Prof. Kazuya Yoshida) at Tohoku University, Sendai, Japan.
+Several new functions have been added.

 !!!
 Work in progress !!!